 - Rebuild their relationship with nature – significantly improving their sense of wellbeing and reigniting their passion to protect the natural world.

-In this way, the retreat supports sustainability professionals at all levels to step into their power as purpose-led, courageous leaders, and equips them with some of the specific leadership skills needed to catalyse change (as outlined by Cambridge University research), including:
+In this way, the retreat supports change makers at all levels to step into their power as purpose-led, courageous leaders, and equips them with some of the specific leadership skills needed to catalyse change (as outlined by Cambridge University research), including:

 - Emotional intelligence and empathy, by using active listening techniques

 - Engaging communication, by speaking to personal values and storytelling